Professor Anne-Marie FortierProfessor

 My research contributes to citizenship studies, cultural studies, critical migration and diaspora studies, border studies, policy studies.

-This article and the book in progress extend from my publications about forms of 'governing through affect' in the politics of 'community cohesion' in Britain under New Labour, which examines how interethnic proximities are conceived, monitored and managed.
+My current study extends from my publications about forms of 'governing through affect' in the politics of 'community cohesion' in Britain under New Labour, which examines how interethnic proximities are conceived, monitored and managed.
 See Multicultural Horizons (Routledge, 2008), and 'Proximities by design?
 Affective citizenship and the management of unease' is published in Citizenship Studies 14(1) 2010.

 Émigré cultures and transnational belongings